Flame Retardants & Chemicals in Crib Mattresses

 It's important that babies sleep on a healthy, safe crib mattress.
 Learn why.

 Tiny babies sleep for 14-18 hours per day and their brain development is so rapid that 70% of adult brain growth is achieved by age two.
 Not only are babies busy developing in extraordinary ways, but during their earliest years they are also exceptionally vulnerable to toxins in their environment.

-For many years, worrying reports on many industrial chemicals have come from researchers who study their presence in human tissue, blood, and breast milk.
-And there are strong indications from major institutions, including the Harvard School of Public Health, that brain disorders such as autism, ADHD, and retardation may be related to the “silent pandemic” of chemicals in our indoor and outdoor environments.
+For many years, worrying reports on several industrial chemicals have come from researchers who study their presence in human tissue, blood, and breast milk.
+There are strong indications from major institutions, including the Harvard School of Public Health, that some neurodevelopment disorders, such as autism and ADHD, may be related to the “silent pandemic” of chemicals in our indoor and outdoor environments.

 A recent study examined how a significant source of cumulative exposure to chemicals, including flame retardants, is house dust.
 Startlingly, children consume FIVE TIMES the amount of house dust as adults do.
 So right from birth, living in an average home, the youngest family members are dealing with the heaviest chemical exposure.

 Many parents would love to tuck their baby into a protective bubble that prevents anything toxic from getting anywhere near, ever.
 We feel just the same.
 Yet we all live in the real world and as safe as we may yearn to be, perfect protection is not possible.
 However, introducing organic and natural products into the home can make a big difference!